For information about seeking legal support following a road crash, see Brake’s legal support webpage

 Families experiencing bereavement and injury following a road crash can find it helpful to seek legal support for a number of different reasons.
 It may be that you need help finding a will or dealing with probate issues, or there may be financial concerns, for example if someone who contributed to the household income has died or if you are unable to work due to injury or new responsibilities as a carer.
 There can also be many costs involved in the long-term care and rehabilitation of victims who have suffered a serious injury.
 Our helpline officers can provide information about seeking legal support and advice, and are able to discuss the best way to source an expert, specialist solicitor, who can talk to you, without obligation, about whether you might be able to claim for damages following a crash.
 Reputable, specialist solicitors will be able to advise you on whether this is possible or not for your case during a free, initial consultation.
 Our webpage on Finding appropriate legal support and advice provides further information.

 You can read our support service standards, including for our helpline.
 You can also read comments about our work, and provide feedback.
 If you wish to make a complaint please read our complaints policy.

-The helpline's delivery in England and Wales is supported by a grant from the Ministry of Justice; kind support from the following specialist road crash personal injury solicitors: Slater and Gordon Solicitors, Lyons Davidson Solicitors and Irwin Mitchell Solicitors; and donations from the public and from the following PCC offices:
+The helpline's delivery in England and Wales is supported by a grant from the Department for Transport; kind support from the following specialist road crash personal injury solicitors: Birchall Blackburn Law, Irwin Mitchell Solicitors, Lyons Davidson Solicitors and Slater and Gordon Solicitors; and donations from the public and from the following Police and Crime Commissioner (PCC) offices: